Forward Stride’s Response to the Novel Coronavirus

 Some people do not have the resources or knowledge to order food online, or medication to be delivered.
 Others may just need someone to check in with them via email or phone, to have more connection to the world outside of their home.

 We discourage any activities that require people to be face to face.
-We want to stay within the guidelines asking that we maintain social distancing and stay at home as much as possible.
+We want to stay within the guidelines asking that we maintain physical distancing and stay at home as much as possible.

 Whether you need assistance, or would like to offer it, please join our community action team by filling out this form: